Things to Do in Deadwood SD for First-Timers

 Steakhouse - Deadwood

-Located on the second floor of the Gold Dust Casino, Mavericks has some really great steak options (pictured above).
+Located on the second floor of the Gold Dust Casino, Mavericks is a local favorite for perfectly cooked steaks and classic comfort food.

 Deadwood Social Club